yoolk/liquid-documentation/basics/truthy-and-falsy/index.markdown

   </div>
 </div>

 Strings, even when empty, are truthy.
-The example below will result in empty HTML tags if settings.fp_heading is empty:
+The example below will result in empty HTML tags if email.value is empty:

 <div class="panel">
   <div class="panel-header">